 34th Restaurant and Bar Oslo

-It takes a lot to beat the panoramic, rooftop views at 34th Restaurant and Bar Oslo, but the food manages to do it.
+It takes a lot to beat the panoramic, rooftop views at The Top Restaurant and Bar in Oslo plaza, but the food manages to do it.
 Located on the top floor of the Radisson Blu, the classy eatery serves pan-European cuisine, with a focus on Nordic dishes.
 The restaurant is starred, and the food shows why.
 However, when combined with the general ambience and the subtly flavoured yet perfectly made cocktails the bartenders produce, it’s hard to see why it doesn’t have more than one from Michelin.
 The perfect Oslo restaurant for food with a view, and a great dining experience for a special evening.

 If you’re prepared to try something new, there aren’t many better places in Oslo to head than Lulu.
 This fusion restaurant only serves omakase (chef’s choice), utilising Japanese, South East Asian, and Latin American cuisine to create an unforgettable blend.
 The restaurant focuses on fish and seafood, which is all delicious and fresh in Oslo, with its numerous waterways and proximity to the coast.